elecs00/opencvros/README.md

    ```bash
    pip install -r requirements.txt
    ```
-   (Note: A `requirements.txt` file is not provided in the repository.
-You will need to create one manually based on the Python Package Versions listed below.)

 4. **Install ROS2 (Humble recommended)**:
    Follow the official ROS2 Humble installation guide for your specific Linux distribution: